 Clients prefer receiving text reminders rather than being called

 In a world where technology evolved, and smartphones are no longer used just for calling, people definitely prefer texting over voice calls.
 The reason behind that is the lack of time or simply the comfort of just reading a text.

 Another drawback of voice calls is that they take a lot of time, both for you and the client.
 In business, time is money, as the saying goes.
-There is no better option to save time other than having an automated system send a text message reminder to each person who has an appointment with your company.
+There is no better option to save time other than having an automated system send SMS reminders or even email appointment reminders to each person who has a meeting you or someone else from your company.

-This way, you will drastically reduce no-shows and last moment cancellations, which means you will have more time to focus on other tasks instead of wasting a couple of hours.
+This way, you will drastically reduce missed appointments and last moment cancellations, which means you will have more time to focus on other tasks instead of wasting a couple of hours.

 Your business will look more professional

-Professionalism is one of the key features that people seek for when selecting a company.
-Sending an appointment confirmation text is one tiny detail that makes people think well of your company.
+Professionalism is one of the key features that people seek when selecting a company.
+Sending an appointment reminder text message is one tiny detail that makes people think well of your company.
 Sending such a signal is proof that your company keeps things organized and that you mean serious business.

 Sending generic appointment reminder text messages won’t do the trick.
 It would be best to use your client’s full name when addressing them.

 Capital letters only are often perceived as shouting in the online environment.
 It would be best to keep a sentence case template for the text messages.